Yerevan State University: Faculty of Physics

 The process of training specialists in the field of physics and mathematics began in 1922 in YSU.
 The establishment of an independent faculty of Physics and Mathematics, with separate Chairs of Physics and Mathematics in 1933, was a significant step towards developing the study of physics in Armenia.

 To strengthen the development of physics, and in order to generate more specialists in the country, the Faculty of Physics was separated from the Mathematics-Physics Faculty in 1959.
 The first dean of the Faculty was NAS RA Academician Norayr Kocharyan.

 The Faculty staff is composed of highly qualified specialists.
 Currently, NAS RA has three Academicians, five Associate members, 36 Doctors of Sciences, and more than 80 Candidates of Sciences, all involved in the tutoring process of this Faculty.

 Since the 2006–2007 academic year, the Faculty has been offering the specialization of Pedagogue of Physics (distance learning).

 Scientific research activities, which are conducted at the laboratories of the Faculty, correspond to the present demands of the field both scientifically and technically.

 There is also a computer room with modern technology, which enables students to get acquainted with modern scientific experiments and automated systems of technology management.

 The Faculty is active in scientific development, as evidenced by the receipt of various international grants and the many ongoing projects financed by the state budget.
-Currently, scientific research activities are undertaken within the framework of 13 international grants (with total financing of 1.5 million USD) and 15 projects on budgetary financing.
+Currently, scientific research activities are undertaken within the framework of 13 international grants (with total financing of US$1.5 million) and 15 projects on budgetary financing.